Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/webpack.md

    npm i --save-dev webpack webpack-cli webpack-dev-server html-webpack-plugin
    ```

-3. **Install Boosted.** Now we can install Boosted.
+3. **Install OUDS Web.** Now we can install OUDS Web.
 We'll also install Popper since our dropdowns, popovers, and tooltips depend on it for their positioning.
 If you don't plan on using those components, you can omit Popper here.

    ```sh
    npm i --save boosted @popperjs/core
    ```

-4. **Install additional dependencies.** In addition to Webpack and Boosted, we need a few more dependencies to properly import and bundle Boosted's CSS and JS with Webpack.
+4. **Install additional dependencies.** In addition to Webpack and OUDS Web, we need a few more dependencies to properly import and bundle OUDS Web's CSS and JS with Webpack.
 These include Sass, some loaders, and Autoprefixer.

    ```sh
    npm i --save-dev autoprefixer css-loader postcss-loader sass sass-loader style-loader
    ```

-Now that we have all the necessary dependencies installed, we can get to work creating the project files and importing Boosted.
+Now that we have all the necessary dependencies installed, we can get to work creating the project files and importing OUDS Web.

 ## Project structure